tyagi-prashant/buildout.coredev/docs/deprecation.rst

 .. warning::

-    There is a bug with Zope2 and Python 2.7 preventing ``DeprecationWarning``s shown up.
+    There is a bug with Zope < 2.13.23 together with Python 2.7+ preventing ``DeprecationWarning`` showing up.

 In ``zope.conf`` custom filters for warnings can be defined.